DOUGLAS GARDNER CAVERLY PRIZE

 THE ERNEST STADLER PRIZE FOR EXCELLENCE IN THE STUDY OF CLASSICAL ANTIQUITY

-Established in 2007 by Dr. Richard A. Brooks and Dr. Eva Stadler Brooks, whose father, Ernest Stadler, had a lifelong commitment to the study of classical antiquity, this prize may be awarded annually to a graduating senior of Columbia College who is judged by the faculty to have demonstrated academic excellence through course work and the writing of a senior essay on some aspect of the history or culture of the classical world.
+Established in 2007 by Dr. Richard A. Brooks and Dr. Eva Stadler Brooks, whose father, Ernest Stadler, had a lifelong commitment to the study of classical antiquity, this prize may be awarded annually to a graduating senior of Columbia College who is judged by the faculty to have demonstrated academic excellence through coursework and the writing of a senior essay on some aspect of the history or culture of the classical world.

-Award Amount: $3,750, and can be awarded to up 3 students
+Award Amount (Spring 2025): $4,000 and can be awarded to up 2 students

 Undergraduate Latin Fund